Mikejo5000/vsts-docs-pr/docs/git/gitatscale/technical-scale-challenges.md

 repo, it's a major nuisance for the VSTS repo, and it would be a complete show stopper for the Windows repo.

-Coming soon: How pull requests and merge queues solve this issue by handling that race for you
+See [The Race to Push](https://www.visualstudio.com/learn/race-to-push) to see how pull requests and merge queues solve this issue by handling that race for you.

 ## Too many branches
 Branches are cheap to create and easy to use, and people tend to